Carnivohra/GameSense/README.md

 # 🧠 GameSense

-**GameSense** is a modular AI framework for analyzing and optimizing gameplay.
-It allows dynamic integration of any game through a plugin-based system (DLL) and is designed to record gameplay data for use in machine learning or AI logic.
+**GameSense** is a modular AI framework focused on understanding and optimizing gameplay behavior.
+It’s designed to evolve into a game-aware artificial intelligence that can analyze player behavior and in-game environments across different genres and game types.

 > Goal: Create a generic learning environment where games are abstracted, and trainable AI can learn to achieve optimal results.